abhinavachanta/AlternateBitProtocolSimulator/README.md

 2. data_structures [This folder contains the data structures used in the project]
 	- message.hpp
 	- message.cpp
 3. output_modification [This folder contains the header for output modification]
     - convert_output.hpp
+4. phase_observer [This folder contains the header for sender phase observer]
+    - phase_observer.hpp

 ##### lib [This folder contains the libraries/dependencies]
 1. cadmium [This folder contains cadmium files]